NotARobotII/Image-2-Dancing-Amongus/README.md

 - Put OverlayLine[0-5].png in the same folder as the batch file
 - Put the image sequence in a folder called "frames" in the same folder as the batch file
 - Create a folder called "amongusframes" in the same folder as the batch file

+# Things To Do

+- [x] Make them
+- [ ] Make the still Image converters not generate so many temp files
+- [ ] Make the still Image converters not require background.png
+- [ ] Use the techniques used in the video converter in the image converter